OCA/account-closing/account_fiscal_year_closing/README.rst

    allow to create unbalanced entries, a new screen will be shown for checking the problem on the created entry.

+By default the **Split closing by partner** option is enabled, so receivable and payable accounts are closed with one move line per partner and those lines are reconciled by partner after posting.
+Disable it on the closing form to get a single aggregated line per account instead.

 Bug Tracker
 ===========